"Pflow" was inspired by the spelling of our founder’s last name, Pfleger. The "P" is silent.

-The carriage is raised between two columns.
+The carriage is supported by wide flange columns.
 The columns need to be lagged to a ground level or surface.
-The columns are required to be attached at the upper level and typically attached to the floor’s support structure.
+The columns are required to be braced at the upper levels and typically attached to the floor’s support structure.

-The profile of a typical carriage is 2-1/2" to 4-1/4" when mounted on the surface.
-When a flush first level transition is required, the depression can range from a typical 3" - 6" and up.
+The profile of a typical carriage is 3″ to 10″ when mounted on the surface.
+When a flush first level transition is required, a pit is needed; which can range from 4″ – 12″ and up.

 This varies by model.
-Please refer to CAD DRAWINGS on this site for exact dimensions.
+Please refer to CAD DRAWINGS located on the Products Pages for exact dimensions.

-The motor pump for a typical hydraulic lift is 20" wide x 30" long x 20" high.
+The motor pump for a typical hydraulic lift is 20″ wide x 30″ long x 20″ high.
 It can be mounted anywhere within 15′ of the lift.
-On a mechanical lift, the power unit is located at the top of the two guide rail columns.
+On a mechanical lift, the power unit is located at the top of the guide rail columns.
 It requires approximately 3′ of space above the carriage load height.

-In order to meet OSHA, ANSI and common sense standards, anywhere a person can come in contact with the lift, an 8' high enclosure is required.
-Where the lift is to be loaded, a gate with an interlock is required.
+To meet OSHA, ANSI, ASME and common sense standards, anywhere a person can come in contact with the lift and enclosure guard is required.
+Where the lift is to be loaded, a safety gate with an interlock is required.

 An interlock prevents a gate from being opened unless the lift is present at that level.
 The interlock also prevents the lift from running when the gate or door is not closed.

-All electrical components needed to make the lift work are included with the lift.
+All electrical components needed to make the lift function are included with the lift.
 The standard controls are self-maintained contact controls.
 Constant pressure or dead-man controls are also available.

-Approval drawings are prepared and sent out within 2 weeks after the receipt of an order.
-The lift is shipped 6 to10 weeks after a signed approval drawing is returned to Pflow.
+Approval drawings are typically prepared and sent out within two-three weeks after the receipt of an order.

-The lift is shipped via common carrier.
-The components in the shipment are as follows:
+The lift is typically shipped via common carrier.
+The major components in the shipment are as follows:

-b.
-Two guide rail columns approximately 20 ft. (depends on vertical rise and splicing).
+Guide columns approximately 20′ (dependent on vertical rise and splicing).